 Premiss: A proposition that provides support to an argument's conclusion.
 An argument may have one or more premisses.
 Also spelled premise.

 Argument: A set of propositions aimed at persuading through reasoning.
-In an argument, a subset of propositions, called premisses, provide support for some other proposition called the conclusion.
+In an argument, a subset of propositions, called premisses, provides support for some other proposition called the conclusion.

 Deductive argument: An argument in which if the premisses are true, then the conclusion must be true.
 The conclusion is said to follow with logical necessity from the premisses.
 For example, All men are mortal.
 Socrates is a man.
 Therefore, Socrates is mortal.
 A deductive argument is intended to be valid, but of course might not be.